RIDECHAMP/RIDECHAMP/README.md

 - 👋 Hi, I’m @RIDECHAMP
 - 👀 I’m interested in Programing
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently Just learning
-- 📫 Reach me @RIDECHAMP

 <!---
 RIDECHAMP/RIDECHAMP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.